Do you love the Impressionists? Are you visiting France? – Normandy is where it all happened!!

 The Majestic Dieppe Coast & Port Town

 Dieppe in Normandy is known as the birthplace of seaside swimming in France.
 As soon as the train route from Paris to Dieppe was completed in 1848, Dieppe beach and the surrounding area became the fashionable place to visit by the French aristocracy.

 Dieppe beach, it’s port & the old town are subjects of many impressionism paintings.
 Artists, including Gauguin, Pissarro, Boudin, Gonzales, Renoir, Monet, Albert Lebourg and others immortalized this beautiful town on their canvases.
 Press here to read about Dieppe & what there is to see & do.

 Rouen In the Footsteps of the Impressionists

-If you are a lover of impressionism, then Rouen is a MUST when visiting France and travelling in Normandie.
+If you are a lover of impressionism, then Rouen is a MUST when visiting France and travelling in Normandy.
 This town inspired many of the impressionism painters including Claude Monet, Paul Gauguin, Camille Pissarro and Alfred Sisley.

 There is plenty to see and do in Rouen.
 The city offers a magnificent Gothic cathedral, a beautiful restored medieval town, old historical churches, excellent museums, plenty of shops, restaurants, cafes and an exciting nightlife.
 And of course, you have the lovely Seine river crossing through the city, offering a peaceful and beautiful place to sit and relax or take a cruise!
 Click here for details about beautiful Rouen.

 The Impressionists’ Trail & Varengeville-sur-Mer